My Holiday in Paris | Travel Post

 The next day we started using our Big Bus Tours.
-Now, as a London commuter, I generally see this buses and tsk ‘tourist’ but they are actually really good – I’m feeling I might even play tourist for the day soon and book the London version.
+Now, as a London commuter, I generally see these buses and tut ‘tourist’ but they are actually really good – I’m feeling I might even play tourist for the day soon and book the London version.

-Not only was the tour good for taking us to the really big locations!
-It was also a great way to travel to and fro each one without having to pay extra.
-You just jump on and get off where you want etc.
+Not only was the tour good for taking us to the really big locations and filling us in with little details about each, it was also a great way to travel to and fro each one without having to pay extra.
+You just jump on and get off whereever you want etc.

 The plan was to go to the Notre Dame and Shakespeare & Co Bookshop.
 Notre Dame is very beautiful on the outside but the queue was so long I think I could have queued for every Thorpe Park ride on a Saturday and made it round quicker than get inside the bleak cathedral.
 So we skipped that.

 Simple, full of beds and little nooks where you’re welcome to fall asleep.
 There’s even a cat, who was asleep on the hot tin roof!
-They’re dedicated to all literature, not just books.
+They’re dedicated to all literature, not just novels.